umitproject/umpa/docs/tutorials/02-Extensions.rst

 There is a one function provided by ``umit.umpa.extensions`` package.
 It's called ``load_extensions()``.
 But it's not necessary to use it here.
-Read more about this function in [wiki:UMPA/Documentation/Tutorials/PluginsSystem Plugins System tutorial].
+Read more about this function in next tutorial.

 XML